 - Without regular oversight, there is a risk of undiscovered malfunctions

-Automation is the future, right?
-While automation always sounds like a great idea, an automated phone system runs the risk of alienating you from your customers or a potential new customer, by putting a mechanical wall between them and you.
+The bottom line: While automation may sound like a great idea, an automated phone system runs the risk of alienating you from your customers or a potential new customer, by putting a mechanical wall between them and you.
 It can save you money, but it also runs the risk of costing you priceless customers and time.

 Tech-enabled virtual receptionist service.